ucb-ist-eas/ucb_rails_user/README.md

   * controller filters that block access to resources unless user is logged in
   * a default home page that reflects user's login status
   * admin screens for updating and deleting user records

+This engine also includes the [Datatables](https://datatables.net/) JQuery plug-in, which is used in the user management screens.
+Host apps can make use of this as well.

 ## Prerequisites